 Key Takeaways

-Ways of Knowing are already in STEM lessons: When a pupil says "I just know this answer is right," they are using Intuition.
-When they run an experiment, they use Sense Perception and Reason.
-Naming these turns implicit epistemology into deliberate teaching.
+TOK concepts are already in STEM lessons: When a learner says "I just know this answer is right," they are using intuition.
+When they run an experiment, they use sense perception and reason.
+Naming these turns implicit epistemology into deliberate teaching while keeping the current TOK course structure in view.

 Five minutes is enough: A single TOK starter question at the beginning of a lesson, or a one-sentence epistemological framing mid-lesson, is sufficient to create genuine TOK moments.
 This article provides copy-paste activities for both Maths and Science.

-The Thinking Framework maps directly onto TOK inquiry: The eight cognitive operations (Compare, Perspective, Cause and Effect, Systems Thinking, Analogy, Part-Whole, Classify, Sequence) correspond directly to the epistemological moves TOK requires of pupils.
+The Thinking Framework maps directly onto TOK inquiry: The eight cognitive operations (Compare, Perspective, Cause and Effect, Systems Thinking, Analogy, Part-Whole, Classify, Sequence) correspond directly to the epistemological moves TOK requires of learners.

 The Problem: TOK Lives in Room 14